 Help Birds with ‘Cover’ Seeds

+Help birds.
 Wild birds are an absolute joy and have always played an important part in human life.
 They are the most familiar form of wildlife seen in people’s everyday lives partly because, like us, they tend to be most active during the hours of daylight, sleeping through the night.

 On a small scale, feeding garden birds can attract certain species but most have no reason to visit our gardens.
 In addition to food, birds have other basic requirements such as protection from predators and suitable conditions for breeding and raising their young.
 For the garden birds this may be as basic as providing a dense hedge or nesting boxes but in the open countryside more extensive types of cover are needed.
-If you are interested in helping the birds in your area and you have some spare land or want to convert a bit into a wildlife garden then you should think about planting all or some of it with ‘cover’ crops.
+If you want to help birds in your area and you have some spare land or want to convert a bit into a wildlife garden then you should think about planting all or some of it with ‘cover’ crops.
 These crops were actually developed to provide healthy habitats for game birds however as they usually provide both food and some physical protection they are ideal for establishing a habitat to support a range of wild bird species.

 Landowners have not always had the best interests of birds in mind when carrying out farming activities and in many cases, farming methods have directly affected the success of some species.
 The importance of maintaining and encouraging levels of biodiversity and the success of species considered to be under threat is now widely recognised and, in the UK, the government may, in some cases, be able to offer financial assistance to fund suitable projects under the DEFRA Countryside Stewardship scheme.
 This replaces the earlier Environmental Stewardship Scheme.

 Providing birds with suitable habitats can form part of such a project and landowners are encouraged to both operate in a way which does not have an adverse affect on the bird population and also to take positive action to assist them.
 This usually involves the cultivation of ‘cover’ crops offering the birds protection and food.